SteveProkovas/Variable-Manager/README.md

-Certainly!
-Here's an updated version of the README with a "Future Extensions" section:

----

 # Variable Manager

 Variable Manager is a simple C program designed to manage variables and their data types within a program.
 It provides functionality to add, display, search for, and delete variables in a linked list data structure.